xshcoder/coo/poc/README.md

 - **Reply Service** – Handles replies to coos and retrieves replies for a specific coo.
 - **Like Service** – Manages likes and unlikes on coos.
 - **Follow Service** – Manages follow/unfollow functionality and retrieving followers/following lists.
+- **Search Service** – Allows users to search for users by handle/name or coos by content.
 - **Timeline Service** – Aggregates coos from followed users to generate the timeline for a user.
-- **Search Service** – Allows users to search for users by handle/name or coos by title/content.

 ---